-Knowledge and attitudes
+Knowledge and Attitudes

-- What is the rationale behind cord care practices in the community? - What do the various cadres of health care providers including pharmacists, TBAs, CHWs, and Health Promoters (HPs) know and teach about cord care? - In a given area, who performs the first cord care, and who does it day-to-day? - In a given area, who most influences cord care?
-What opportunities exist for others to influence cord care? - What do pregnant women, mothers, grandmothers, other family members, and other community-level influencers believe and do about cord care? - What proportion of women, families and other audiences are aware of chlorhexidine? - What proportion of women, families and other audiences have accurate knowledge about chlorhexidine? - How do providers, women and their families perceive chlorhexidine for cord care as compared to other methods (modern and traditional) of cord care? - Is there any confusion among providers and end-users about the different uses of chlorhexidine at various concentrations?

-- What are the perceived barriers to accessing and using chlorhexidine for providers, women, their families and other influencing audiences? - Are there common misconceptions or misinformation about chlorhexidine? - How much are women/families willing to pay for chlorhexidine for cord care?
+- What is the rationale behind cord care practices in the community? - What do the various cadres of health care providers-including pharmacists, traditional birth attendants (TBAs), community health workers (CHWs) and health promoters (HPs) know and teach about cord care? - In a given area, who performs the first cord care and who does it day-to-day? - In a given area, who most influences cord care?
+What opportunities exist for others to influence cord care? - What do pregnant women, mothers, grandmothers, other family members and other community-level influencers believe and do about cord care? - What proportion of women, families and other audiences is aware of chlorhexidine? - What proportion of women, families and other audiences has accurate knowledge about chlorhexidine? - How do providers, women and their families perceive chlorhexidine for cord care as compared to other methods (modern and traditional) of cord care? - Is there any confusion among providers and end users about the different uses of chlorhexidine at various concentrations? - What are the perceived barriers to accessing and using chlorhexidine for providers, women, their families and other influencing audiences? - Are there common misconceptions or misinformation about chlorhexidine? - How much are women/families willing to pay for chlorhexidine for cord care?